 Meet the Staff at Dayavu Home

-Mr. Eduman Isaac, who was in charge of the project, sadly passed from COVID-19 in the past year.
-Joseph Murugesan and his wife, Anusia, serve as teachers, bookkeepers, drivers and caretakers for the boys.
-They are currently overseeing the project while a search is being held for a new permanent leader.
+Mr. Eduman Isaac, who was in charge of the project, sadly passed away from COVID-19.
+Joseph Murugesan and his wife, Anusia, who serve as teachers, bookkeepers, drivers and caretakers for the boys, are currently overseeing the project while a search is being held for a new permanent leader.
 Joseph grew up at Dayavu Home.
 They are joined by Sivakami, who is the cook for the boys.
 Mrs. Ramuthai has recently joined as assistant cook, and her husband, Mr. Nagaraj, works as night watchman.
-Ramesh, who grew up at the Bethania Kids/CSI Special School in Kodaikanal, also lives with us and serves as a helper and caretaker at Dayavu Home.
+Ramesh, who grew up at the Bethania Kids/CSI Special School in Kodaikanal, serves as a helper and caretaker at Dayavu Home.

 How Can You Help?

 - You can Sponsor A Child for $50 per month or $600 per year.
 This is our biggest need.
 Your Sponsor A Child gift covers all the expenses for one boy at Dayavu Home.